 The network starts from the seed point in the property provided as the child's address and continues by the walking route to the nearest of the school gates which is used by pupils to enter the school grounds.
-Where blocks of flats are treated as one address, priority will normally be given to the lowest flat number.
-If the distances are equal, a place will be allocated by drawing lots in the presence of an independent witness.
+Where there are multiple applications with equal distances, the LA's database will randomly order these.